 I live with Type 1 Diabetes (T1D).
 It’s a very complicated autoimmune system disorder that likes to cause a ruckus in how I metabolize glucose, which means it makes exercise necessary and also very challenging.

 In my spare time, I like to race and compete.
-My favourite is obstacle course racing (OCR).
+I used to be an avid obstacle course racer (OCR).
 If you would like to know more about it, you should read this FAQ on mudrunguide.com.
-Not all of the races I do are OCR, some are regular road runs, some are trail runs, some are strength competitions, or whatever else I think is fun and challenging.
+I changed my focus in 2019 to center around off and on-road triathlon, getting into XTerra Racing.

 I also enjoy writing, as evidenced by this here blog.
 Aside from gabbing about any of the above mentioned topics, I will also post recipes I like/have adapted, as I tend to eat a low-FODMAP diet (I also live with IBS-D) and a low glycemic diet (nicer on my blood sugar control).
 I am passionate about accurate information and love debunking health myths and pseudoscience.
 I believe that the best work-life balance comes from working hard and playing hard.
 The more often you deposit into your bank of life, the more interest you accrue, the better your payback.
 There is no more room in the world for mediocrity.
 Carve your own path.